 Employment experience, volunteer work, vocational or professional training can provide a substantial body of knowledge that may complement or substitute for formal college study.
 In cooperation with the Office of External Programs of the Vermont State Colleges, Lyndon awards credit for demonstrated competency from prior learning and life experience.
 Students enroll at the Community College of Vermont for the course Educational Assessment and Portfolio Preparation (EDU 1240) where they begin to document all activities related to college-level work.
-In the fall this course is taught on Lyndon's campus.
 Please talk with an admissions counselor about any of these programs for nontraditional students.